EduardDopler/femto/README.md

 * clean code and
 * of course, Open Source and Free Software.

+### Install
+See the [INSTALL](https://github.com/EduardDopler/femto/blob/master/INSTALL) file.
+(There will be an installation wizard soon.
+Stay tuned.)

 ### More?
 You can find a short description on the author’s blog page: https://eduard-dopler.de/en/femto/